Skip to content

 Male birds are more brightly colored and slightly larger than females.
 These birds typically have yellow heads and wings with dark brown or black bodies with white bars on their backs and tails.

-They can often been seen perched high up in trees foraging for insects among foliage or singing from branches during mating season.
+They can often be seen perched high up in trees foraging for insects among foliage or singing from branches during mating season.

-The Bullock’s oriole is found throughout western North America in areas of woodland scrubland which provide it shelter from predators while providing plenty food sources to sustain itself year round.Scientific classification:
+The Bullock’s oriole is found throughout western North America in areas of woodland scrubland which shelter it from predators while providing plenty of food sources to sustain itself year-round.

 Also Featured In: Common Yellow Birds of IdahoYellow Georgia Birds